DIY Viewer

 required: true

-description: Name of the material or tool
+description: Name of the material with specific type/grade if mentioned

 quantity: